Charles J. Guiteau: Trial and execution

 Once Garfield died, the government officially charged Guiteau with murder.
-He was formally indicted on October 14, 1881, on the charge of murder, which previously had been attempted murder after his arrest.
+He was formally indicted on October 14, 1881, on the charge of murder, upgraded from the previous charge of attempted murder.
 Guiteau pleaded not guilty to the charge.
-The trial began in Washington, D.C., on November 17, 1881, in the Supreme Court for the District of Columbia (now the U.S. District Court for the District of Columbia).
+The trial began in Washington, D.C., on November 17 in the Supreme Court for the District of Columbia (which became the U.S. District Court for the District of Columbia).
 The presiding judge in the case was Walter Smith Cox.
 Although Guiteau would insist on trying to represent himself during the entire trial, the court appointed Leigh Robinson to defend him.
-In less than a week of trial, Robinson retired from the case.
-George Scoville then became lead counsel for the defense.
-While Scoville's legal experience lay in land title examination, he had married Guiteau's sister and was thus obliged to defend him in court when no one else would.
+After less than a week of trial, Robinson retired from the case.
+George Scoville then became lead defense counsel.
+While Scoville's legal experience lay in land title examination, he had married Guiteau's sister and felt obliged to defend him.
 Wayne MacVeagh, the U.S. Attorney General, served as the chief prosecutor.
 MacVeagh named five lawyers to the prosecution team: George Corkhill, Walter Davidge, retired judge John K. Porter, Elihu Root, and E. B. Smith.

 Guiteau's trial was one of the first high-profile cases in the United States where a defense based on a claim of temporary insanity was considered.
-Guiteau vehemently insisted that while he had been legally insane at the time of the shooting (because God had taken away his free will) he was not really medically insane, which was one of the major causes of the rift between him and his defense lawyers.
+Guiteau vehemently insisted that while he had been legally insane at the time of the shooting (claiming God had taken away his free will) he was not really medically insane, which was one of the major causes of the rift between Guiteau and his defense lawyers.
 The judge gave the jury instructions based on the M'Naghten test.

-The defense hired Edward Charles Spitzka, who as a psychiatrist was a leading alienist to testify as an expert witness to support an insanity defense.
-(An alienist is a now-archaic term for a psychiatrist or psychologist who specializes in determining the sanity of a patient for legal purposes, now the field of forensic psychology.)
+The defense hired Edward Charles Spitzka, a leading alienist, as an expert witness in support of an insanity defense.
 Spitzka had stated that it was clear "Guiteau is not only now insane, but that he was never anything else."
 While on the stand, Spitzka testified that he had "no doubt" that Guiteau was both insane and "a moral monstrosity".
 He came to the conclusion that Guiteau had "the insane manner" he had so often observed in asylums, adding that Guiteau was a "morbid egotist" with "a tendency to misinterpret the real affairs of life".
 He thought the condition to be the result of "a congenital malformation of the brain".